-1.2.
 Raiffeisen Bank Romania's Sustainability Contribution

 Raiffeisen Bank S.A.
 (RBRO or Raiffeisen Bank Romania) has integrated comprehensive sustainability measures into its business.
 The underlying principles are derived from the ideas of Friedrich Wilhelm Raiffeisen for whom social solidarity, self-help and sustainability were guidelines for economic activity.
-Sustainability and corporate responsibility are key components of our identity and corporate culture.